davidmoten/rxjava-jdbc/README.md

 }
 ```

-Camel cased method names will be converted to underscore by default:
+Camel cased method names will be converted to underscore by default (since 0.5.11):

 ```java
 public interface Address {